Rich, creamy, dark chocolate buttercream will take your cakes to the next level. Use it for frosting a cake, filling a truffle, or just grab a spoon!

 - 1 Tbsp vanilla extract, optional

 - Slowly begin adding powdered sugar, mixing on low speed (to maintain some appearance of cleanliness in your kitchen), in stages.
 Once the first addition is well combined, add the next.
-Remember to scrape down the sides of your bowl to keep everything mixed in evenly.
+Remember to scrape down the sides of the bowl to keep everything mixed in evenly.
 The mixture will become lighter in colour (more white, less yellow) and thicker as you add powdered sugar.
 For thicker frostings, you will want a higher ratio of sugar to butter, for thinner, keep them more even.

 - While this is mixing, melt your dark chocolate however you prefer, I use the microwave in 45 second increments.
-Mix the chocolate until smooth, set aside.
+Mix the chocolate until smooth, and set aside.